wshon/madedit-mod/README.txt

 2. Spell checker config(Dictionary path, switch Dictionary(Tools->Options))
 3. Different dictionary for different document(would not save in config)
 4. Detect possible dictionaries under some directories
-5. Fix typo in README.txt using Spell Checker
+5. Fix typo in README.txt by using Spell Checker

 Mod v0.2.5 Alpha
 1. Add hunspell as spell checker(Hard code en_US as dictionary for preview, under Dictionaries/)